 Also worthy of mention are corrections and reversals.

 A correction is also called a “retracement.”
-When a market trends, occasionally it pulls back for a little while.
-Then the market returns to moving again in the direction of the trend.
+When a market trends, occasionally, it pulls back for a little while.
+Then, the market returns to moving again toward the trend.

 This phenomenon is a correction.
 You don’t need to be afraid of corrections.
 They’re necessary in a trending market.
 It keeps markets and stock prices manageable.

-If you’re worried about market conditions, then come chat with us in our live trade room.
+Chat in our live trade room if you’re worried about market conditions.
 We have live streams every day.

-A reversal occurs when the market direction changes completely and heads the opposite way.
-If you’re not prepared for those market conditions, it can be scary.
+A reversal occurs when the market direction changes completely and heads opposite.
+It can be scary if you’re not prepared for those market conditions.

 Indices are leading economic indicators that assist traders in speculating.
 Many traders will check the indices to see if the market is moving in the same direction as the instrument they seek to trade.

-Also, keeping up with the news is another way that traders gauge what the market may do.
+Also, keeping up with the news is another way traders gauge what the market may do.

 An index represents a section of the market.
 Specifically, it’s a portfolio of holdings that enables traders to gauge market performance.